 With regards to the filling, initially I loved the flavour, but I found it had slightly too much gelatine in it for me.
 So the second time I decreased it slightly, if you don't have enough gelatine, the cheesecake won't hold together.
 Originally the recipe said to use 1 tablespoon gelatine, so I have stated it in the ingredients list and you should use that measure the first time if making individual cheesecakes, it was still really really good, but if you find it is too much, decrease the amount next time like I did.
 When I decreased the gelatine amount to 7g, I made one big cheesecake that set perfectly, but I did not try it with individual cheesecakes.

 Now these can be made individually in 100ml muffin tins, it will make around 12 of them.
-Or you can (and this is the far easier option) make it in a 20cm springform tin.
+Or you can (and this is the far easier option) make it in a 20cm springform tin or a 32cm x 22cmx 2cm rectangular tin.
 Another really safe option is to make it in a glass, looks amazing and is a safe and easy option.
 Either way it is a lovely looking cheesecake, with a creamy filling that just melts in your mouth.

 1 x 200g packet choc-chip cookies